Carweni/NLW-Online_Auction_System/README.md

 # NLW-Online_Auction_System
 NLW Online Auction System is a back-end project developed in C# that serves as an online auction system.
-It utilizes .NET Core framework for its implementation.
+It utilizes .NET framework for its implementation and SQLite as database engine.
 It was built during the NLW Expert event, using VS Code Community.

 ## NuGet Packages Used:
 **For the source:**